Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing: Results: Spectral Imagery Tasks

-\textbf{Dataset and Problem Setting:} In this downstream task, we would aim to estimate a satellite image in the future given past data.
-Some applications where this task setting is applicable includes estimating how crops will grow in future (use the forecasted growth to calculate crop yield), predicting unavailable image due to revisit interval of satellite, etc. This downstream task is actually very similar to our pretraining objective, except here we focus only on the prediction of the last image of the series and do not include any masking of satellite imagery.
-So we can use the same training, validation and testing regions used in pretraining.
-However instead of using all images for finetuning, we randomly sample 1000 for training and 500 for testing and validation each.
-Like the soil moisture forecasting task, due to the forecasting related nature of this task, it would be inappropriate to finetune with the SM-MR and MM-MR embeddings.
-Decoder is reinitialised and finetuned using Mean Square Error loss.
-Encoder is kept fixed.
+\textbf{Dataset and Problem Setting:} In this downstream task, we would aim to estimate a satellite image in the future given past satellite and weather data as well as weather up to that future date.
+Some applications where this task setting is applicable includes estimating how crops will grow in future (use the forecasted growth to calculate crop yield), predicting unavailable image due to revisit interval of satellite (Sometimes satellites do not revisit for upto 15 days, leaving researchers without a way to obtain a good estimate of the imagery in that timeframe), etc. This task requires understanding how weather interacts with land cover or else the models would rely simply on correlation between available past imagery.
+The pretraining objective of KG-VSF is designed to capture this interaction.
+This downstream task is actually very similar to our pretraining objective, except here we focus only on the prediction of the last image of the series and do not include any masking of satellite imagery with no finetuning, hence the name zero shot.
+In this section, we explore the results of the models pretrained with the Global Dataset for this task.
+Since there is no overlap, we can use the same training, validation and testing regions used in pretraining.
+Due to the zero shot forecasting related nature of this task, it would be inappropriate to use the SM-MR and MM-MR pretrained models.
+All pretrained frameworks are kept fixed for the prediction of future image.
 For more architecture and implementation details please refer to Appendix Section \ref{sec:future_image_forecasting_appendix}.